astrolang/astro/README.md

 Finally, seeing as CPU manufacturers are favoring multi-core design over transistor shrinkage, we believe making concurrency (and parallelism) a major aspect of the language development is beneficial to the type of applications that the language targets.
 Astro has built-in facilities for writing concurrent programs.
 A [CSP](https://en.m.wikipedia.org/wiki/Communicating_sequential_processes)-based lightweight threading model, with the guarantee that the programs you write won't have data races.

-### Why not just use exactly Python syntax or be compatible with Python?
-Python is a really dynamic programming language and there have been several attempts in the past to compile it AOT to native code.
-We don't want to reinvent the wheel as there are lessons to learn from old wheels.
-Python cannot be fully-inferred at compile-time without performance trade-offs.

-More importantly Astro introduces some concepts that Python doesn't have and probably never will.

 ### What is Astro automatic memory management like?
 Rust's or Swift's?
 Neither.
 Astro uses a special [Automatic Reference Counting](https://en.m.wikipedia.org/wiki/Reference_counting) (ARC) system that automatically breaks reference cycles, so its unlike Swift's ARC which requires some special annotations in cases like that.